+Ideas or work that are not your own must not be incorporated unless your use is minor, clearly distinguished as not yours, and properly acknowledged.
 Plagiarism, whether intentional or unintentional, will be treated as a scholastic offence.
-A helpful tutorial with quizzes for self-testing is available at http://lib.usm.edu/plagiarism\tuto-rial.html.
+A helpful tutorial with quizzes for self-testing is available at https://usm.libwizard.com/f/plagiarism\tutorial.
 Assessments in this course may be subject to Turnitin analysis.